What is a Natural IVF Cycle?

 Minimal Stimulation IVF Cycle

-Another type of cycle that is a cross between the natural cycle IVF and the traditional stimulated IVF cycle is termed the minimal stimulation IVF cycle.
+Another type of cycle that combines elements of the natural cycle IVF and the traditional stimulated IVF cycle is termed the minimal stimulation IVF cycle.
 In a minimal stimulation cycle, a small amount of medication is given to induce some ovarian response.
-The medication used may be oral, injectable or a combination of the two.
-This cycle will typically result in more than one follicle and egg but less than could be obtained in a traditional IVF cycle.
+The medication used may be oral, injectable, or a combination of the two.
+This cycle will typically result in more than one follicle and egg, but fewer than could be obtained in a traditional IVF cycle.

 Back to blog home